Vilnius: Fashion

 According to historian Antanas Čaplinskas, wives of merchants and craftsmen wore rings decorated with gemstones.
-Sixteenth- and seventeenth-century property inventories list long, wide-sleeved jackets (known as kontusz), żupans decorated with fur, and kontush belts.
+Sixteenth- and seventeenth-century property inventories list long, wide-sleeved jackets (known as kontuszy), żupany decorated with fur, and kontusz belts.
 Buttons, made of pearl, coral, brilliant-cut diamonds and emeralds, were decorated with diamonds and enamel.
 Delias and dolmans were popular with townspeople and nobles.

 Wealthy townspeople in luxurious clothing aroused the envy of Lithuanian nobility, who demanded laws regulating attire.
 The 1588 Statute of Lithuania limited townspeople to two rings, and Jews could not wear gold chains and brooches.
 Broader restrictions were imposed by the Sejm of the Polish–Lithuanian Commonwealth, which adopted the 1613 Act of Thrift forbidding non-noble townspeople from wearing expensive furs in public.
 Payment of a fee later removed the limitations.

 During the late 18th century, almost all men shaved; their hair was short, and they wore open-front blue, green or black tailcoats and waistcoats with white or light-yellow trousers; women's clothing echoed West European styles.
 In the early 20th century, clothing followed West European fashion trends.
 The State Art Institute of Lithuania introduced clothing-design studies, and the Vilnius Model House (popularizing apparel and footwear) was established in 1961.

 The annual Vilnius spring Mados infekcija (Fashion Infection), Lithuania's largest fashion show, began in 1999.
 Lithuanian clothing designer Juozas Statkevičius usually presents his shows in the city.